Privacy Policy

 Google Places API usage is governed by Google's privacy policy linked above.

-TacoLogger requests camera and storage permissions solely to let you attach photos to your meal entries.
+TacoLogger lets you attach photos to your meal entries.
+It does not request the camera or storage permissions: taking a photo hands off to your device's camera app, and choosing an existing photo uses the Android photo picker — neither requires the app to hold those permissions.
 Photos are saved to your device only and are never uploaded unless you explicitly share them via Android's system share sheet.

 Advertising